 Change of Address

-If you are not using the Signal Shares website you can advise the registrar of a change of address by printing and completing the change of address form and sending it to Capita Asset Services at the address on the Investor Contacts page.
-Alternatively, you can write to them at the same address but you should include both your previous and new address and your investor code ( IVC, which you will find on your share certificate, dividend vouchers or any correspondence you have received from Capita).
+If you are not using the Signal Shares website you can advise the registrar of a change of address by printing and completing the change of address form and sending it to Link Asset Services at the address on the Investor Contacts page.
+Alternatively, you can write to them at the same address but you should include both your previous and new address and your investor code ( IVC, which you will find on your share certificate, dividend vouchers or any correspondence you have received from Link).

 Change of Name